pimbrouwers/pimbrouwersdotcom/src/content/posts/why-i-love-knockout.md

 Knockout is a data-centric JavaScript library, enabling you to *bind* data to your DOM.
 At it's core, this is all Knockout does.
 Exposing a simple pub/sub concept, dubbed an "observable" (there is of course much more to it).
 Using the observable enables you to build reactive client-side applications with minimal effort.

 What Knockout **isn’t:**
-- It is a library (not a framework), intended to work in unison with your other technologies.
+- A framework.
+It is a library, intended to work in unison with your other technologies.
 - A complete solution.
 You’ll often add additional libraries to suit your use-case (ex:  to implement routing you could add in Sammy.js)
 - Slow.
 If done correctly (deferred updates, using pure computed functions and binding to prototypes) you can achieve tremendous performance.
 - Only good for small projects.
 Knockout can scale amazingly, I've built/worked on several large-scale projects with great success.